Emil Bove: Department of Justice service (January–September 2025)

-Judgeship (2025–present)
+Federal judicial service

-In May 2025, The New York Times reported that Donald Trump was considering naming Bove as his nominee to occupy a seat on the U.S. Court of Appeals for the Third Circuit vacated by Joseph A. Greenaway Jr. On May 28, Trump announced that he would nominate Bove to the appellate court.
-His nomination was sent to the Senate on June 16.
+In May 2025, The New York Times reported that Donald Trump was considering Bove for a seat on the United States Court of Appeals for the Third Circuit, the one last held by Joseph A. Greenaway Jr. Joe Biden had previously nominated Adeel A. Mangi to fill that same vacancy.
+On May 28, Trump announced he would select Bove for the appellate court.
+Bove's name was formally sent to the Senate on June 16.
 Bove appeared before the Senate Committee on the Judiciary on June 25.
 The committee's chairman, Chuck Grassley, preemptively defended him from Erez Reuveni's allegations.
 He faced questions over the decision to dismiss Eric Adams's case and the Department of Justice resignations that followed.
 He was also questioned about Reuveni's allegations; Joscelyn and Goodman argue that if the allegations are true, then Bove made false statements in his testimony.
 Grassley later characterized the allegations as nothing more than "aggressively litigating and interpreting court orders" on behalf of clients.

-In July, six former federal prosecutors for the District of Columbia sent a letter urging the Senate Committee on the Judiciary to reject Bove's nomination, referring to him as "the worst conceivable nominee" to be appointed for an indefinite judicial position.
+In July, six former federal prosecutors for the District of Columbia sent a letter urging the Senate Judiciary Committee to reject Bove's nomination, referring to him as "the worst conceivable nominee" to be appointed for an indefinite judicial position.
 The same month, more than seventy-five former state and federal judges wrote to the committee that Bove was disqualified on the basis of his "egregious record of mistreating law enforcement officers, abusing power, and disregarding the law itself".
 The judges expressed concern about Trump having nominated someone who had previously served as his personal lawyer and who might demonstrate "fealty" to Trump.
 Other groups in opposition to his confirmation included the Society for the Rule of Law Institute and the Leadership Conference on Civil and Human Rights, while Republican attorneys general from twenty states supported Bove in a letter.
 The day before the committee was scheduled to vote on whether to advance Bove's nomination, Justice Connection sent the committee a letter signed by over nine hundred former Department of Justice attorneys voicing "deep concern" about Bove's nomination; in response, senator Dick Durbin, the ranking member on the committee, encouraged the committee to postpone the vote.